Wilfried-Tech/PyStoreDB/README.md

 # update the document
 user.update({"age": 27}) or user.update(age=27)
 # delete the document
-user.delete()  # note that delete document does not delete subcollections
+user.delete()  # note that delete document does not delete sub collections
 ```

 ### Working with collections